-As a long time funding option, Individual Retirement Accounts (IRAs also known as individual retirement arrangements) evolved in recent years to become more practical.
-Here are a few key things to know when exploring your Traditional IRA options:
+As a long time funding option, Individual Retirement Accounts (IRAs AKA Individual Retirement Arrangements) evolved in recent years to become more practical.
+Here are a few key things to know when exploring your Traditional IRA strategy:

 - While IRA annual contribution limits stayed stationary at $2,000 for decades, the powers that be wised up!
 Around a decade ago, they started basing routine contribution limits on inflation.
-Current contribution limits are $5,500 per tax year and $6,500 per tax year for individuals 50 and over.
-As of the writing of this feature, those amounts are increasing in 2019.
+Current 2019 contribution limits are $6,000/tax year and $7,000/tax year for individuals 50 and over.

 - Traditional IRAs, while intended for retirement, may also be withdrawn for a dependent’s college education (always consult a qualified tax professional to review your situation).

 - Lastly, many people think of Bank IRAs invested in Certificates of Deposit (CDs).
 The reality is that the term “IRA” merely notates a tax qualified status and not a specific investment type.
 So, choose any number of investment vehicles within an IRA!